tbidne/time-conv/README.md

 ```
 time-conv: A tool for timezone conversions.

-Usage: time-conv [-f|--format-in <rfc822 | FORMAT_STRING>]
+Usage: time-conv [-f|--format-in FORMAT_STRING]
-                 [-o|--format-out <rfc822 | FORMAT_STRING>]
+                 [-o|--format-out (rfc822 | FORMAT_STRING)]
-                 [-s|--src-tz <literal | TZ_DATABASE>]
-                 [-d|--dest-tz TZ_DATABASE] [-t|--today] [TIME_STRING]
+                 [-s|--src-tz TZ_DATABASE] [-d|--dest-tz TZ_DATABASE]
-                 [-v|--version]
+                 [-t|--today] [TIME_STRING] [-v|--version]

 time-conv reads time strings and converts between timezones.
-For the src and dest options, TZ_DATABASE refers to labels like america/new_york.
+For the src and dest options, TZ_DATABASE refers to labels like America/New_York.
 See https://en.wikipedia.org/wiki/Tz_database.

 Available options:
-  -f,--format-in <rfc822 | FORMAT_STRING>
+  -f,--format-in FORMAT_STRING
                            Glibc-style format string -- e.g. %Y-%m-%d for
                            yyyy-mm-dd -- for parsing the time string.
-Defaults
+Should not
+                           contain a timezone flag like %Z, see --src-tz
-                           to%H:%M i.e. 24-hr hour:minute.
-If the string
+                           instead.
+Defaults to %H:%M i.e. 24-hr hour:minute.
-                           'rfc822' is given then we use RFC822.
-See 'man date'
-                           for basic examples, and
+                           See 'man date' for basic examples, and
                            https://hackage.haskell.org/package/time-1.13/docs/Data-Time-Format.html#v:formatTime
                            for the exact spec.
-  -o,--format-out <rfc822 | FORMAT_STRING>
+  -o,--format-out (rfc822 | FORMAT_STRING)
                            Like --format-in, but used for the output.
 If this is
-                           not present we default to rfc822.
+                           not present we default to rfc822 i.e. RFC822.
-  -s,--src-tz <literal | TZ_DATABASE>
-                           Timezone in which to read the string.
-Can be
+  -s,--src-tz TZ_DATABASE  Timezone in which to read the string.
+Must be a tz
-                           'literal' or a tz database label.
-If none is given
+                           database label like America/New_York.
+If none is
-                           then we use the local system timezone.
-The literal
+                           given then we use the local system timezone.
-                           option means we read the (possibly empty) timezone
-                           from the string itself e.g. '7:00 EST'.
-If a timezone
-                           is included, then a formatter using the '%Z' flag
-                           should be present.
-If literal is specified and no
-                           timezone is included then we assume UTC.
   -d,--dest-tz TZ_DATABASE Timezone in which to convert the read string.
 Must be
-                           a tz database label like america/new_york.
+                           a tz database label like America/New_York.
 If none is
                            given then we use the local system timezone.
   -t,--today               Used when reading a time string, adds the local date.
                            This is a convenience option and should only be used